Last Updated on March 17, 2026 by Lauren Belzer Sanford

 If the masseria is your home, then the pool is its heart.
 Surrounded by cushioned loungers and cabana-like structures, it became our favorite place to spend a late morning or pre-dinner evening in the sun.
 The water was crystal clear and refreshing — exactly what you want in Puglia’s early summer heat.

 Beyond the pool, the grounds are relatively expansive.
 I wandered up the drive to where the vineyards sprawled and the masseria’s gorgeous horses roamed.
-Even with 19 rooms, it was hard to run into too many people given the different areas to spend your time.
+Even with 19 rooms, it was hard to run into too many people, given the different areas to spend your time.

 Dining at Masseria Santo Scalone